Sidharth29/Tracker/README.md

 - Option to backup data on S3
 - S3: Lifecycle policy to move data older than X months to Cheapest form of Glacier - Deep Archive

+#### Process FLow

+- Check Internet Connection: The `InternetConnectionSensor` sensor checks if there is internet connectivity, it allows the next set of steps if there is network connectivity else it keeps retrying after 2 mins for a max period of an hour before stopping the process with a Network Connectivity error

+Versions

+V1:
+- Dockerized postgres + airflow
+- Single DAG which pulls heartrate data and sticks it into POSTGRES table

+V2:
+- Separate fitbit module that contains code to pull in heartrate data Talk about benefits of using try and except statements to control error prompting
+- Another method to pull data for runs

+V3:
+- Another schema called heartrate_silver to integrate data from two tables using dbt
+- Add SQL steps to perform the processing steps

+Vx:
+- Add sensor to check for internet connection
+- Off load API data validation and the data type conversion to Pydantic